Andy-Shao/TTA-in-AC/README.md

 ### ESC-50 Dataset for Environmental Sound Classification
 + sample size: $50 \times 40$

+The ESC-50 dataset is a labelled collection of 2000 environmental audio recordings suitable for benchmarking methods of environmental sound classification.

 The dataset consists of 5-second-long recordings organized into 50 semantical classes (with 40 examples per class) loosely arranged into 5 major categories: